 How Do I Sue a Doctor in CT?

-A legal action for medical malpractice must be based on a good faith belief that the plaintiff suffered injury due to medical malpractice (see Connecticut General Statutes § 52-190a).
-A good faith certificate must accompany the initial complaint.
+A legal action for medical malpractice must be based on a “good faith belief” that the plaintiff suffered injury due to medical malpractice (see Connecticut General Statutes § 52-190a).
+A “good faith certificate” must be provided as part of the initial complaint.

 A similar healthcare provider’s expert opinion does not positively prove that medical malpractice occurred.
 Rather, it supports the allegation of malpractice against the defendant and makes it possible for the claim to proceed.